mdbootstrap/TW-Elements/README.md

 If you have any idea to improve this project or any problem using this, please feel free to upload an [issue](https://github.com/noraesae/perfect-scrollbar/issues).

+For the problems frequently asked, there's a [FAQ](https://github.com/noraesae/perfect-scrollbar/wiki/FAQ) wiki page.
+Please check the page before uploading an issue.

 License
 -------